-If database is selected as the data source for a widget then the object or objects shown are retrieved directly from the database with a query.
-As such, the data supplied is limited by the following factor:
+If XPath is selected as the data source for a widget then the object or objects shown are retrieved directly from the database with a query.
+You can filter data with an XPath constraint.

 - The access rules defined in the security section of the project.